harshitpaunikar1/Project-15/.github/project-buildup-history.md

 - Task summary: The numerical encoding for job title categories was done at training time but the Flask app was not applying the same encoding map at inference time — they diverged.
 Fixed by saving the encoder alongside the model and loading both.
 - Deliverable: Category encoder now saved and loaded alongside model.
 Encoding consistency ensured.
+## 2023-09-25 - Day 5: Frontend form

+- Task summary: Built the simple HTML form for the salary estimation app today.
+Kept it deliberately minimal — a single-page form with labelled fields, a submit button, and a result div that gets populated via a fetch call to the prediction endpoint.
+No external dependencies, just plain HTML and a small inline script.
+Tested the full round trip from form submission to prediction result display.
+- Deliverable: HTML form built.
+Full round-trip tested and working.